The Ruum: Plot summary

-A shape-shifting, indestructible robot—a "Type H-9 Ruum"—is accidentally left behind on earth during the age of the dinosaurs by visiting aliens, and not recovered because their ship is destroyed in a battle.
-The Ruum's work is to collect different species of animal within a 30-mile radius, weighing 160 pounds (give or take 15 pounds) and preserve them in a state of suspended animation for later retrieval.
+An indestructible robot—a "Type H-9 Ruum"—is accidentally left behind on earth during the age of the dinosaurs by visiting aliens, and not recovered because their ship is destroyed in a battle.
+The ruum's work is to collect every species of animal within a 30-mile radius weighing 160 pounds plus or minus 15, and to preserve them in a state of suspended animation for later retrieval.

-Millions of years later Jim Irwin, a uranium prospector in the Canadian Rocky Mountains, encounters the Ruum's specimens, animals which include modern and prehistoric mammals and a small Stegosaurus.
+Millions of years later Jim Irwin, a uranium prospector in the Canadian Rocky Mountains, encounters the ruum's specimens, animals which include modern and prehistoric mammals and a small Stegosaurus.
 He notices the animals are all of a uniform size and are not dead, despite some being millions of years old.
 Rather, they are paralyzed, and apparently fully conscious, in a living death.
-The still-functioning Ruum appears, extending gripping hooks and a probe dripping green liquid.
+The still-functioning ruum appears, extending gripping hooks and a probe that drips green liquid.
 Irwin realizes the alien device intends to paralyze him.
 Shooting it with a rifle does not damage it, and Irwin flees as it pursues him at a steady five miles per hour.
 It is noted that Irwin weighs 149 pounds.

-Fit and military-trained, Irwin attempts to evade and destroy the Ruum.
+Fit and military-trained, Irwin attempts to evade and destroy the ruum.
 First he hides above his trail and drops a boulder on it, but this fails to damage it.
-Then he climbs a sheer cliff, but the Ruum extrudes a climbing claw to the ledge where he is hidden.
-He tries to dislodge it with a stick, and finds the Ruum can generate an electric shock.
-He shoots it and dislodges it, but the Ruum is unharmed by the fall and responds by growing multiple claws.
+Then he climbs a sheer cliff, thinking the ruum cannot climb; but the ruum extends a climbing claw to the top of the cliff and begins to pull itself up.
+He tries to dislodge the claw with a stick, and is given a nasty electric shock.
+He finally dislodges the claw by shooting it, but the ruum is unharmed by the fall and responds by extending three claws at a time — more than Irwin can shoot.
 Having had no time for food or sleep, Irwin eventually circles back to his camp and sets a trap with dynamite.
-Taking advantage of the Ruum's distraction by a grizzly bear, which it kills, he detonates the dynamite using a pistol bullet.
+Taking advantage of the ruum's distraction by a grizzly bear, which it kills, he detonates the dynamite with a shot from his pistol.

-Dazed by the explosion, he sees the Ruum still unharmed and still approaching.
-Exhausted and defenseless, he awaits his addition to its collection.
-However, it lifts him up, then puts him back down and leaves.
+Dazed by the explosion, exhausted and defenseless, he sees the ruum still unharmed and approaching.
+But, to his surprise, it lifts him up, then puts him down and leaves.
 His colleague Walt Leonard arrives by seaplane and rescues him.
-Safely in the plane, they make plans to bring a helicopter and collect some of the Ruum's specimens in its absence to sell to scientists.
-Leonard comments on Irwin's haggard appearance, guessing him to have lost 10 pounds during the chase.
+Safely in the plane, they make plans to bring a helicopter and collect some of the ruum's specimens in its absence to sell to scientists.
+Leonard comments on Irwin's haggard appearance, guessing that he must have lost ten pounds during the chase.